Clapham railway station: Facilities

 Waiting shelters are present on each platform, along with train information notice boards, but there are no toilets.
 At present, no ticket machine is available, so tickets can only be purchased on the train or in advance.
 The footbridge linking the platforms does not have ramps, so the westbound (trains heading towards Lancaster) platform is not accessible for disabled passengers: step-free access is possible on the eastbound (trains heading towards Leeds) side.

-Northern Rail have successfully applied for planning permission to install a ticket machine and electronic train departure boards, and also to provide a public toilet on the eastbound platform.
-The ticket machine and PIS displays were due to be installed in 2019, but as of 2021, only the PIS displays have been installed.
+Northern Rail have successfully applied for planning permission to install a ticket machine and electronic customer information screens, and also to provide a public toilet on the eastbound platform.
+The ticket machine and customer information screens were due to be installed in 2019, but as of 2021, only the customer information screens have been installed.

 Services

 Service improvements were introduced in the May 2019 timetable.
 There are now eight trains each way Mondays to Saturdays and five trains each way on Sundays.
 Most trains run between Leeds and Morecambe, but some early morning and evening services terminate at Lancaster.
-The first Monday to Saturday westbound train starts from Skipton and the last Monday to Saturday eastbound train terminates there.
+The first Monday to Saturday westbound train starts from Skipton, and the last Monday to Saturday eastbound train terminates there (though a connecting service is available for stations through to Leeds).

-There is no longer a through service to Heysham Port on weekdays, though one is to commence on Sundays only at the December 2019 timetable change.
+There is no longer a through service to Heysham Port - passengers must change at Lancaster for onward connections.